- Student MUST graduate from high school with a 3.0 GPA as calculated by the Georgia Student Finance Commission.

 - Student has received a total of combined HOPE payment up to 127 semester hours (from HOPE Scholarship, HOPE Grant, and/or HOPE Accel payments made prior to Fall 2011).

-- 7 YEAR Limit: Students receiving the HOPE Scholarship for the 1st time Summer 2011 have up to seven years from the date of high school graduation, date of GED Test, or date of completion of an accredited Home School Program to receive the HOPE Scholarship.
+- 7 YEAR Limit: Students receiving the HOPE or Zell Miller Scholarship for the first time in Summer semester 2011 or later have up to seven years from the date of high school graduation, date of GED Test, date of completion of an accredited Home School Program, or petition to receive high school diploma to receive the HOPE or Zell Miller Scholarship.

 - The 7-year limit does not apply to students who received a HOPE Scholarship payment prior to Summer 2011.